nathanqthai/NOFAcking_comments/README.md

 # NOFAcking_comments
 a tool to scrape comments from NOFAs on beta.regulations.gov w/o an api key

+## TODO
+- async, this is slow af
+- make it a generic interface
+- email the api people about some things i think are issues

 ## a rant
 im going to preface this by saying that i could be completely wrong and just misunderstanding the api... but... idk